7Magic7Mike7/Qrogue/Next steps.md

 - key input pauses?

 # Optionals #
-- use higher numbers for more difficult Enemies?
 - use TextBox instead of BlockLabels?
 - add Training-Table to Spaceship (implement with flee rate)